evercoinx/meme-tools/README.md

 3. If `$TRADER_COUNT` is adjusted up, transfer `$TRADER_AMOUNT_SOL + 0.01 SOL (gas fees)` to the _trader distributor_ wallet.

-4. Run `yarn distribute-funds` to distribute funds to the sniper and trader wallets.
+4. Run `yarn distribute-funds` to distribute funds to the trader wallets.

+5. If needed, set `$POOL_TRADING_ONLY_NEW_TRADERS` to `true`.

-5. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.
+6. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

 # Token Exit Plan